muralitheda/python-basics/python-practice-scenarios.md

 fee = 0

-# Check if the course is numeric
 if course.isdigit():
     course_int = int(course)
 else:
     course_int = None

-# Logic
 if course_int == 1 or course.lower() == "bigdata" :
     fee = 25000
     course = "Big Data"